ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 > A progressive web application is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
 It is intended to work on any platform that uses a standards-compliant browser.

 That is quite an underwhelming answer.
 PWAs are just websites?
-The answer is *kind of.*
+The web apps we've been making all this time were *progressive?* The answer is *kind of.*

-This is the most comprehensive article I could find regarding the history of the term "progressive web app" and how its definition shifted over time.
+[This is the most comprehensive article](https://medium.com/@amberleyjohanna/seriously-though-what-is-a-progressive-web-app-56130600a093) I could find regarding the history of the term "progressive web app" and how its definition shifted over time.
 If you have the time to read it, it's a wild ride.
 Getting to the bottom of it all is like a boxcar kids detective story.
+But for the lazy, I'll sum up the real main requirements for a PWA:

+The confusion regarding the PWA term is similar to that of the term HTML5.
+The [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)